Physics and Chemistry of Functional Interfaces

 Learning and Teaching Methods

 Lecture: In a scientific discussion the students are involved to stimulate their analytic skills.
 Case studies from the literature will be presented to understand recent technological breakthroughs in the field.
-Short interactive tutorials in chemistry and semiconductor physics will be given to support the students in following some basic interdisciplinary concepts.
+Short interactive exercise classe in chemistry and semiconductor physics will be given to support the students in following some basic interdisciplinary concepts.

 Lecture Material (Power Point Presentations), video tutorials, collaborative learning in small groups, lab visits.